-The PDSA cycle of improvement is popular because of its simultaneous simplicity and effectiveness.
-It can be applied to a limitless number of processes across almost every industry.
+The PDSA cycle is a popular approach to process improvement because of its simultaneous simplicity and effectiveness.
+PDSA cycles can be applied to an unlimited number of processes, making them applicable across almost every industry.
 We thought it was worth a quick look back at how it came to be and how it has changed over time.

 Dr. W. Edwards Deming

-Deming was an American engineer, statistician, and management consultant.
+Dr. Deming was an American engineer, statistician, and management consultant.
 He started his career as an electrical engineer, later specializing in mathematical physics.
-He is best known for his work in the Japanese auto industry after WWII.
-He is considered to be the most influential non-Japanese person in the field of Japanese manufacturing.
+He is best known for his work in Japan’s auto industry after the second world war.
+He is considered to be the most influential non-Japanese person in the Japanese manufacturing industry.
 He championed the management principle of statistical process control, a precursor of Total Quality Management.
-It is not unusual for him to be credited with the rapid post-war economic rise of the Japanese economy.
+It is not unusual for him to be partially credited with the rapid post-war economic rise of the Japanese economy.

 The Shewhart Cycle